Winning a Commercial Cannabis Retail License in California

 Know the Cannabis Licensing Agencies in California

 First things first.
 Businesses looking to obtain a commercial cannabis retailer license must know which licensing authority they need to submit their application with.
-In California there are three cannabis licensing authorities.
+Review this research by our marijuana business consulting company and get a better understanding of how in California there are three cannabis licensing authorities.

 The Manufactured Cannabis Safety Branch, a part of the California Division of Public Health (CDPH).
 This branch is responsible for licensing cannabis manufacturers in California.